nzapras/CTF-Challenges/Mr. Whispers/readme.md

 ## Description

-The objective of this challenge is to determine the owner's email from an image file that was reconstructed from a public WiFi.
+The objective of this challenge is to extract the hidden message which has been spread accross one or more of the 9 images of cats found in the provided folder.

 # Solution
 **1. Review Metadata**